bentvelj/bentvelj/README.md

 **Hello!
-My name is Jared Bentvelsen, and I'm currently working as an SDE Intern at Amazon.**
+My name is Jared Bentvelsen, and I'm currently an incoming SDE Intern at Amazon.**

 **Here are some of the languages and tools I have experience with:**